-Samantha Masterson - Chief Executive Officer
+Samantha Masterson - President & Chief Executive Officer

-Craig Strenger - Vice President, Development
+Craig Strenger - Vice President, Operations and Strategic Development

-Craig joins MGFA with over 30 years in the non-profit sector, and has served as an executive leader with Muscular Dystrophy Association, American Diabetes Association, and National Brain Tumor Society.
-His deep development knowledge and experience in the areas of donor stewardship, field operations (event fundraising), and corporate engagement.
+Craig joins MGFA with more than 30 years in the non-profit sector and has served as an executive leader with Muscular Dystrophy Association, American Diabetes Association, and National Brain Tumor Society.
+Craig is known for his creative and innovative approach and for his keen ability to cultivate teams that are results-oriented and that drive impact.
+As Vice President of Operations and Strategic Development for MGFA, he leads all areas of donor stewardship and individual giving, field operations (event fundraising), organizational operations, and corporate engagement.

 Dova started her career in non-profits in Los Angeles at UCLA Extension, where she worked as the Registration and Cashier Manager for ten years.
 She moved to New York City and had the opportunity to work at the United Nations Population Fund.
 Upon returning to Los Angeles, Dova worked for over ten years at the World Molecular Imaging Society as their Administrative Director doing many different tasks including running national and international scientific conferences for 1500 to 2000 attendees.
 She joined the Myasthenia Gravis world in 2017, as the Executive Director of the Myasthenia Gravis Foundation of California and has been with MGFA since the beginning of 2019.
 While being passionate about her positions in the past, Dova finds her current position to be extremely rewarding.
 She values the relationships that she has built with her team of co-workers, with volunteers and with the MG community.

-Brian Gladden – Vice Chair
+Brian Gladden – Chair

-William Sauerwine – Treasurer
+Justin Stachtiaris - Treasurer

 Board of Directors